gcaselton/sonification-toolkit/README.md

 The fastapi should be running at http://127.0.0.1:8000

-You can find the documentation of the APIs available at http://127.0.0.1:8000/docs
+You can find the documentation of the API available at http://127.0.0.1:8000/docs

 ### Run the React app